mariusbegby/cadence-discord-bot/README.md

 1. Install [Node.js](https://nodejs.org/en/download/) v18.16 LTS.
 2. Install [FFmpeg](https://ffmpeg.org/download.html) latest release build.
 3. After cloning this repository, install dependencies with `npm install`.
+If you get an error, try using `npm install --legacy-peer-deps` instead, which should resolve the issue.
-4. Create and configure the `config.json` document which contains configurable options and values such as `token` and `clientId`.
-This is required for the bot to communicate with Discord APIs and work properly.
-See `config.json.example` for an example, and [Discord developer portal](https://discord.com/developers/applications) to get `token` and `clientId`.
+4. Create and configure the `config.js` document in `/src/config.js` which contains configurable options and customization for the bot.
+See the `/src/config_example.js` for an example.
+5. Setup your `.env` file in the root directory to configure bot `token` and `clientId`, which you get from [Discord developer portal](https://discord.com/developers/applications).
+See the `.env.example` file in root directory to see example.
-5. Deploy slash commands via Discord API by running `npm run deploy`.
+6. Deploy slash commands via Discord API by running `npm run deploy`.
 This is required to make the commands accessible for Discord servers.
-6. Run `npm start` to start the bot.
+7. Run `npm start` to start the bot.
 If everything is configured and setup correctly, the bot should be online and ready to use.
 You will need to invite the bot to a server, see [Adding your bot to servers](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links) article for help.

+Additional information:

+-   You can use `npm run deploy-pretty` and `npm run start-pretty` to get formatted, colorized output to console instead of JSON format.
+For this to work, you need the npm package `pino-pretty` installed, `npm install pino-pretty -g` to install it globally.
+-   Logs are stored in `/logs` directory, you can configure the logging level to file and console under `loggerOptions` in `/src/config.js`.

 ## Get help and support 🛟